MSU Union

-MSU Union (formerly the MAC Memorial Union) is a central gathering place for students of Michigan State University.
+MSU Union is a central gathering place for students of Michigan State University in East Lansing, Michigan, United States.
 Construction was started in 1923 and was completed in 1925.
-It includes a food court, convenience store, apparel shop, USPS post office, computer lab, Spartan Lanes, MSUFCU, MSU Dairy Store, Biggby's, conference rooms, and classrooms.
+It includes a food court, convenience store, apparel shop, computer lab, arcade, MSUFCU, conference rooms, study lounges and classrooms.

 In 2023, it was among the sites of a mass shooting on campus.